caelia/civet/README.md

   is merely a convention (and is the default prefix supported by the Scheme library), and you may use a different prefix in your code and templates.

-* While all elements described [except **cvt:with**] are handled by the processor and should not cause errors, some (e.g. locale) do not actually do anything.
+* While all elements described are handled by the processor and should not cause errors, some (e.g. locale) do not actually do anything.

 ### ELEMENTS